 IMPORTANT: You cannot use GSA SER’s random email creator unless it is explicitly stated in the engine’s details (by hovering over the engine from the left menu engine list).
 This is because most Web 2.0s require email verifications, and we need an inbox to receive emails and complete the registration process.

-If your project is stuck without any successfully submitted and verified links, follow these steps:
+2. If your project is stuck without any successfully submitted and verified links, You need to “Delete Target URL History”.
+Follow these steps to resolve the issue:

 - Stop the project by right-clicking on it and selecting “Modify Project”.